pcsmomo/typescript-complete/README.md

    - Delegation: each class does one whole process
 2. Composition by bloggers
    - just composing some functions again and again - bad pattern

+### 133. One Last Thing!

+Using static method......

+I think this approach has pros and cons.

+index.ts got a lot simpler \
+but Summary and MatchReader got strongly wired with the other compsition classes such as HtmlReport and CsvFileReader.\
+Probably, Stephen just wanted to show there is another approach we can choose.

 </details>